khanhvu207/khanhvu207.github.io/_posts/2024-04-26-opt_cheatsheet.md

 **(d)**
 $$\langle \nabla f(x) - \nabla f(y), x-y \rangle \leq L\|x-y\|^2$$ for all $$x, y \in X$$.

+These definitions are not actually equivalent, but they are related.
 We have the following relations:

 $$